cstefanache/marvin-dev/MarvinUI.md

 <img width="1790" alt="image" src="https://user-images.githubusercontent.com/15820565/231105557-fa474fd9-7392-48ce-976b-ec9660e6666f.png">

-### Execution workflow tab
+### Workspace page

-You have the possibility to define methods for each page from the application under test, to execute them with different parameters and to run the entire flow or a partial flow.
-At each step from the flow, all the elements from the current page are automatically discovered and when step execution is completed, a screenshot is taken to see the current result.
+You have the possibility to define methods for each page from the application under test.
+You have the possibility to execute these methods with different parameters, across a partial flow or across a whole flow.
+At each step of the flow, all the elements from the current page are automatically discovered.
+A screenshot is performed after each step is finished.

-#### Add a new step in the graph
+#### Add a new step in the flow

 Clicking on the '+' sign, a side panel is displayed where the user can create a new method or select an existing one.